Sarojini-T/Sarojini-T/README.md

 ### Hi, I'm Sarojini!

 I'm an undergrad at the University of Massachusetts Amherst, currently in my second year.
-I have some experience in Java (Data Structures) and python.
+I'm familiar with Java (Data Structures).

 :computer: I’m currently learning Javascript.